incud/incud.github.io/README.md

 ## About Me

-I am a PhD student at the University of Verona, specializing in quantum computing techniques for machine learning.
-Currently, I'm focusing my research on quantum algorithms for topological data analysis and their applications.
+I am a computer scientist by training, with a PhD in quantum machine learning.
+My interests lie at the intersection of quantum computing and network science, with a focus on biological systems.
+I work on assessing the real-world impact of quantum algorithms through logical-level resource estimation and performance simulation across fault-tolerant architectures, adapting qubit layouts, quantum error correction codes, and magic state factory designs to specific hardware requirements.

 1. [Ongoing Projects](#ongoing-projects)
 2. [Work Experience](#work-experience)